 - a.
 Demonstrate correct use of all imaging and accessory equipment. - b.
-Report equipment malfunctions. - c.
-Demonstrate correct use of DR system equipment.
+Report equipment malfunctions.

 10. Perform each examination accurately and in an organized/ efficient manner.

 - a.
 Retrieve and read the examination order. - b.
 Identify correct examination projections. - c.
 Identify the patient using hospital policy. - d.
 Follow correct pre-procedure patient communication and education guidelines. - e.
 Prepare patients and record accurate clinical histories. - f.
 Prepare the exam room having all equipment/supplies ready. - g.
 Access, verify, and record patient information using Epic Radiant. - h.
 Select the patient and anatomical part (examination) from the work list. - i.
 Select the image receptor. - j.
 Perform the exam using a logical sequence of the projections. - k.
 Place an R. or L. marker in the correct location for each projection. - 1.
 Perform the exam within an appropriate period of time. - m.
 Provide post-procedure instructions, escort patient to the appropriate area.